tbarbette/fastclick/README.md

 ./configure --enable-dpdk --enable-intel-cpu --verbose --enable-select=poll CFLAGS="-O3" CXXFLAGS="-std=c++11 -O3"  --disable-dynamic-linking --enable-poll --enable-bound-port-transfer --enable-local --enable-flow --disable-task-stats --disable-cpu-load --enable-dpdk-packet --disable-clone --disable-dpdk-softqueue make
 ```
  * Disable task stats suppress statistics tracking for advanced task scheduling with e.g. BalancedThreadSched.
 With DPDK, it's polling anyway...
-And as far as scheduling is concerned, RSS++ has a better solution.
+And as far as scheduling is concerned, [RSS++](#rss) has a better solution.
  * Disable CPU load will remove load tracking.
 That is accounting for a CPU percentage while using DPDK by counting cycles spent in empty runs vs all runs.
 Accessible with the "load" handler.
  * Enable DPDK packet will remove the ability to use any kind of packets other than DPDK ones.
 The "Packet" class will become a wrapper to a DPDK buffer.
 You won't be able tu use MMAP'ed packets, Netmap packets, etc. But in general people using DPDK handle DPDK packets.
 When playing a trace one must copy the data to a DPDK buffer for transmission anyway.
 This implementation has been improved since the first version and performs better than the default Packet metadata copying **when passing CLEAR false to FromDPDKDevice**.
-This means you must do the liveness analysis of metadata by yourself (but we'll automate that in the future anyway), as you can't assume an annotation like the VLAN, the timestamp, etc is 0 by default.
+This means you must do the liveness analysis of metadata by yourself, as you can't assume annotations like the VLAN, the timestamp, etc are 0 by default.
 It would be bad practice in any case to rely on this kind of default value.
  * Disable clone will remove the indirect buffer copy.
 So no more reference counting, no more \_data\_packet.
 But any packet copy like when using Tee will need to completely copy the packet content, just think sequential.
 That's most pipeline anyway.
 And you'll loose the ability to process packets in parallel from multiple threads (without copy).
 But who does that?
  * Disable DPDK softqueue will disable buffering in ToDPDKDevice.
 Everything it gets will be sent to DPDK, and the NIC right away.
 When using batching, it's actually not a problem because when the CPU is busy, FromDPDKDevice will take multiple packets at once (limited to BURST), and you'll effectively send batches in ToDPDKDevice.
 When the CPU is not busy, and you have one packet per batch because there's no more meat then ... well it's not busy so who cares?

 Ultimately, FastClick will still be impacted by its high flexibility and the many options it supports in each elements.
-This is adressed by PacketMill by embedding constant parameters, and other stuffs to produce one efficient binary.
+This is adressed by [PacketMill](#packetmill) by embedding constant parameters, and other stuffs to produce one efficient binary.

 Contribution
 ------------